Actifio/AGMPowerCLI/UsageExamples.md

 ```
 When you run  ```New-AGMLibGCEInstanceDiscovery``` you have to specify one of these two choices:
 * ```-nobackup```  This will add all new Compute Engine Instances it finds without protecting them
-* ```-backup```  This will add  all new Compute Engine Instances it finds and for each Instance it will look for a label you specify with ```-usertag```  If the value for that label is the name of an existing policy template, it will automatically protect that instance using that template
+* ```-backup```  This will add all new Compute Engine Instances it finds and for each Instance it will apply a backup plan based on two possible settings:
+    * you specify an instance label with ```-usertag```  If the value for that label is the name of an existing policy template, it will automatically protect that instance using that template.
+In addition we can specify ````diskbackuplabel``` to specify a label which can determine if only the boot drive of this instance shiould be protected
+    * you specify a template ID with ```-sltid``` or template name with ```-sltname```
+    * you can also specify ```-bootonly``` to only protect the bootdisk of all appliances that are managed with a backup plan

 An example run is as follows.
 In the first zone, no new instances were found.
 In the second zone, 3 were found and two protected.
 A second run is made on each zone where more than 50 instances need to be processed (since we process 50 at a time).
 The third zone had no new VMs.
 ```
-New-AGMLibGCEInstanceDiscovery -discoveryfile ./disco.csv -backup
+New-AGMLibGCEInstanceDiscovery -discoveryfile ./disco.csv -backup -sltid 12345
 ```
 Output should look like this:
 ```